 Impact

-You can see an overview of your active projects in the Ongoing tab
+You can see an overview of all your active projects by going to the Ongoing tab in the left hand menu.

-Tasks that are related to a project will also be displayed with a project tag in the customer view
+Tasks that are related to a project will also be displayed with a project tag (onboarding in this case) in the customer view.

 Completing a project